-The course "Human Factors Engineering I: Ergonomics" takes place in the first half of the semester on Wednesday and Thursday.
+The course "Human Factors Engineering I: Ergonomics" takes place in the first half of the semester, until 2022/12/22, on Wednesday and Thursday.

-In the second half of the semester the course "Human Factors Engineering II: Work Organisation" takes place on Wednesday and Thursday.
+In the second half of the semester, beginning with 2022/12/28, the course "Human Factors Engineering II: Work Organisation" takes place on Wednesday and Thursday.